cisagov/LME/README.md

 **Please ensure you follow all the configuration steps required below.**

-#####**Upgrading**:
+**Upgrading**:
-If you are a previous user of LME and wish to upgrade from 1.4 -> 2.0, please see our [upgrade documentation](/docs/markdown/maintenance/upgrading.md).
+If you are upgrading from an older version of LME to LME 2.0, please see our [upgrade documentation](/docs/markdown/maintenance/upgrading.md).

-### Downloading LME:
+## Downloading LME:
-**All steps will assume you start the downloaded or cloned directory of LME on your Ubuntu 22.04 server**
+The following steps assume you're starting from a downloaded or cloned directory of LME on your Ubuntu 22.04 server.

 We suggest you install the latest release version of Logging made easy using the following commands:

-Install Requirements
+**1. Install Requirements**
 ```
 sudo apt update && sudo apt install curl jq unzip -y
 ```
-Download and Unzip the latest version of LME.
-This will add a path to ~/LME with all requires files.
+**2. Download and Unzip the latest version of LME** This will add a path to ~/LME with all requires files.
 ```
 curl -s https://api.github.com/repos/cisagov/LME/releases/latest | jq -r '.assets[0].browser_download_url' | xargs -I {} sh -c 'curl -L -O {} && unzip -d ~/LME $(basename {})'
 ```
-***Developer Note: if you're looking to develop LME, its suggested you `git clone` rather than downloading, please see our [DEV docs](#developer-notes)***
+Developer Note: if you're looking to develop LME, its suggested you `git clone` rather than downloading, please see our [DEV docs](#developer-notes)

-### Operating system: **Ubuntu 22.04**:
+### Operating System: **Ubuntu 22.04**:
-Make sure you run an install on ubuntu 22.04, that's the operating system which has been tested the most.
-In theory, you can install LME on any nix... but we've only tested and run installs on 22.04.
+LME has been extensively tested on Ubuntu 22.04.
+While it _can_ run on other Unix-like systems, we recommend sticking with Ubuntu 22.04 for the best experience.

 ### Configuration

-Configuration is `/config/`
-in `setup` find the configuration for certificate generation and password setting.
+The configuration files are located in /config/.
+These steps will guide you through setting up LME

+**1. Certificates and Passwords**
-`instances.yml` defines the certificates that will get created.
+- instances.yml defines the certificates to be created.
-The shellscripts initialize accounts and create certificates, and will run from their respective quadlet definitions `lme-setup-accts` and `lme-setup-certs` respectively.
+- Shell scripts will initialize accounts and generate certificates.
+They run from the quadlet definitions lme-setup-accts and lme-setup-certs.

+**2. Podman Quadlet Configuration**
-Quadlet configuration for containers is in: `/quadlet/`.
-These are mapped to the root's systemd unit files, but will execute as a non-privileged user.
+- Quadlet configuration for containers is located in /quadlet/.
+These map to the root systemd unit files but execute as non-privileged users.

+**3. Environment Variables** \***TO EDIT**:\*
+- You only need to edit the /config/lme-environment.env file to set required environment variables.

 \***TO EDIT**:\*
-The only file that really needs to be touched is creating `/config/lme-environment.env`, which sets up the required environment variables
+The only file that really needs to be touched is creating `/config/lme-environment.env`, which sets up the required environment variables.
 Get your IP address via the following command:

 ```
 hostname -I | awk '{print $1}'
 ```